neelchunara/Home_Sales/README.md

 3. Create a temporary table called home_sales.
 4. Answer the following questions using SparkSQL:

+      1. What is the average price for a four-bedroom house sold for each year?
+Round off your answer to two decimal places.

+      2. What is the average price of a home for each year it was built that has three bedrooms and three bathrooms?
+Round off your answer to two decimal places.

+      3. What is the average price of a home for each year that has three bedrooms, three bathrooms, two floors, and is greater than or equal to 2,000 square feet?
+Round off your answer to two decimal places.

+      4. What is the "view" rating for homes costing more than or equal to $350,000?
+Determine the run time for this query, and round off your answer to two decimal places.

+**Requirements**

     1. A Spark DataFrame is created from the dataset.

     2. A temporary table of the original DataFrame is created.